Clayton Kershaw soaks in the applause in his last regular-season start at Dodger Stadium

 The defending World Series champion Dodgers rallied for a 6-3 victory to clinch their 13th consecutive postseason berth.

+“We got a win, we clinched a playoff berth, I got to sit on that mountain one last time,” he said.
+“I just can't be more grateful.”

-He waved and then wrapped his arms around himself in a hug gesture to the crowd.
+Kershaw waved as he walked off, blew a kiss toward his family and then wrapped his arms around himself in a hugging gesture to the crowd.
 Two-way superstar Shohei Ohtani stepped forward to hug Kershaw, one of many he received from everyone in the dugout.
 With fans clamoring, Kershaw came out for a curtain call, slowly turning around and soaking in the scene.

 Fans donned No. 22 jerseys in a salute to Kershaw, although Ohtani’s No. 17 was prominent as usual.

-Kershaw was surrounded by teammates, his pregnant wife Ellen, who was in tears, their four children, and fans who've watched him work his way through the Dodgers' farm system to reach the majors at age 20 and go on to win three Cy Young Awards as well as two World Series championships.
+Kershaw was surrounded by teammates, his pregnant wife Ellen, who was in tears, their four children, friends and fans who've watched him work his way through the Dodgers' farm system to reach the majors at age 20 and go on to win three Cy Young Awards as well as two World Series championships and throw a no-hitter in 2014.

+“Having things to celebrate is only as good as the people you have to celebrate with,” he said.

 Also on hand were former teammate Russell Martin, who caught Kershaw's major league debut in 2008, and Los Angeles Rams quarterback Matthew Stafford, who was Kershaw's high school football teammate in Texas.